Academic Catalog

 Prerequisite(s): PSYC 100 or PSYC 199.

-PSYC 251 - Research in Abnormal Psychology (4 Credit Hours)
+PSYC 251 - Research in Psychopathology (4 Credit Hours)

-Provides the student with research experience on problems of relevance to abnormal psychology.
+Provides the student with research experience on problems of relevance to psychopathology.
 This course provides a “W” toward the GE writing requirement.

 Prerequisite(s): PSYC 100 or PSYC 199 and PSYC 200.